gabrimatic/restart_app/README.md

 </array>
 ```

 > The CFBundleURLTypes key is used to define URL schemes that your app can handle.
 URL schemes are used to open your app from another app, a webpage, or even the same app.
-In this case, it is used to reopen the app from the local notification.The CFBundleURLTypes key is used to define URL schemes that your app can handle.
-URL schemes are used to open your app from another app, a webpage, or even the same app.
 In this case, it is used to reopen the app from the local notification.

+## TODO
+- Implement deep linking for smooth app restarts, enabling direct navigation to specific pages upon restart.

 ## Developer
 By [Hossein Yousefpour](https://gabrimatic.info "Hossein Yousefpour")